Paperyduke6/Pathfinder_visualiser-/README.md

-# Known Issues
-The grid is updated using methods such as onMouseUp, onMouseDown, onMouseEnter and onMouseLeave.
-This is used to simulate the mouse behaviour while interacting with the grid but the project can be used with a trackpad and touch screen as well which results in the grid not being updated after continued use(While using trackpad or touch screen).
-This is currently bring worked on by improving the mouse state methods.

-# Current Fixes
-The Pathfinder Visualiser grid can be reset after use if it may not be functioning properly as the update methods do not function properly with some inputs

 # Pathfinding Visualizer
 https://pathfinder-visualiser-870c6.web.app/ : link for you to have fun too!!
 Welcome to Pathfinder Visualiser!
 This application explores two pathfinding algorithms, and visualises them as well.

+If you encounter any error or bugs Please reach out so that I could fix them!
+Thank you for trying out the project

+# Previous Issues
+There were 2 issues recognised with the previous versions which have now been resolved:

+1. When new obstacles were introduced into the grid after a computation the Dijkstra's algorithm specificallly was not able to retrieve the newer version of the grid and was still computing the results based on the previous Values.
+A* algorithms is updated with runtime so this issue was notfound there.
+This was ovrecome by calling The minorResetGrid function before calling Dijkstra funtion and updating all the states for the nodes(PathfinderVisualizer.jsx Line 311)

+2. The grid is updated using methods such as onMouseUp, onMouseDown, onMouseEnter and onMouseLeave.
+This is used to simulate the mouse behaviour while interacting with the grid but the project can be used with a trackpad and touch screen as well which results in the grid not being updated after continued use(While using trackpad or touch screen).

 ### Algorithms